Improving Email Deliverability: The Role of DNS Records Explained

 - "v=" Specifies the version of the DKIM record.
 This should always be DKIM1 and should appear at the start of the record.

-"p=" Specifies the public key, generated alongside the private key as part of the DKIM setup.
-This should be a long string of
+- "p=" Specifies the public key, generated alongside the private key as part of the DKIM setup.
+This should be a long string of characters.

 DMARC Records